flatironinstitute/nifty-ls/README.md

 ![](accuracy.png)

+Errors of $\mathcal{O}(10\%)$ or greater are common with worst-case evaluations.
+Errors of $\mathcal{O}(1\%)$ or greater are common in typical evaluations. nifty-ls is conservatively 6 orders of magnitude more accurate.

 The reference result in the above figure comes from the "phase winding" method, which uses trigonometric identities to avoid expensive sin and cos evaluations.
-As showing below, one can also use astropy's `fast` method or `fastchi2` method as a reference with exact evaluation enabled via `use_fft=False`.
-One finds the same result, but the phase winding is a few orders of magnitude faster (but still not competitive with finufft).
+One can also use astropy's `fast` method or `fastchi2` method as a reference with exact evaluation enabled via `use_fft=False`, and one finds the same result.
+The phase winding is used because it is a few orders of magnitude faster (but still not competitive with finufft).

+The following shows a similar accuracy comparison for the $\chi^2$ variants, finding similar results:

 ![](accuracy_chi2.png)

-The diagram show a similar accuracy comparison for the chi-squared variants: astropy_fastchi2, finufft_chi2, and cufinufft_chi2.

-Errors of $\mathcal{O}(10\\%)$ or greater are common with worst-case evaluations.
-Errors of $\mathcal{O}(1\\%)$ or greater are common in typical evaluations. nifty-ls is conservatively 6 orders of magnitude more accurate.

 In summary, nifty-ls is highly accurate while also giving high performance.

+### Numerics

-### float32 vs float64
+#### float32 vs float64
-While 32-bit floats deliver a substantial speedup for CPU routines (finufft/finufft_chi2) and GPU routines (cufinufft/cufinufft_chi2), we generally don't recommend their use for Lomb-Scargle.
+While 32-bit floats provide a substantial speedup for finufft and cufinufft, we generally don't recommend their use for Lomb-Scargle.
 The reason is the challenging [condition number](https://en.wikipedia.org/wiki/Condition_number) of the problem.
 The condition number is the response in the output to a small perturbation in the input—in other words, the derivative.
 [It can easily be shown](https://finufft.readthedocs.io/en/latest/trouble.html) that the derivative of a NUFFT with respect to the non-uniform points is proportional to $N$, the transform length (i.e. the number of modes).
 In other words, errors in the observation times are amplified by $\mathcal{O}(N)$.
-Since float32 has a relative error of $\mathcal{O}(10^{-7})$, transforms of length $10^5$ already suffer $\mathcal{O}(1\\%)$ error.
+Since float32 has a relative error of $\mathcal{O}(10^{-7})$, transforms of length $10^5$ already suffer $\mathcal{O}(1\%)$ error.
 Therefore, we focus on float64 in nifty-ls, but float32 is also natively supported by all backends for adventurous users.

 The condition number is also a likely contributor to the mild upward trend in error versus $N$ in the above figure, at least for finufft/cufinufft.
 With a relative error of $\mathcal{O}(10^{-16})$ for float64 and a transform length of $\mathcal{O}(10^{6})$, the minimum error is $\mathcal{O}(10^{-10})$.

-### Numerical Instability
-TODO
+#### Fast $\chi^2$ matrix condition number
+In the $\chi^2$ backends with `nterms > 1`, users should be aware that the first few modes tend to have ill-conditioned matrices, especially when using the default frequency grid.
+Each matrix represents a Fourier mode and its `nterms` harmonics, and the loss of conditioning appears to represent a loss of linear independence between the harmonics because the default minimum frequency (inherited from Astropy) is so low.
+In other words, the harmonics are not picking up appreciably different power across the signal.
+Solving for the harmonic amplitudes is thus under-constrained, which can amplify differences between nifty-ls and Astropy.
+Most users will not notice this unless directly comparing Astropy and nifty-ls periodograms, but if you encounter this, consider using fewer `nterms` or a higher minimum frequency.

 ## Testing
 First, install from source (`pip install .[test]`).
 Then, from the repo root, run: